A major programme of community coronavirus testing tracking the spread of infection in England has published its second report.

 “Through our community testing programme, we’re beginning to build a more informed picture of COVID-19 across England."
 Professor Paul Elliot Chair in Epidemiology and Public Health Medicine, School of Public Health

-These findings from the REal-time Assessment of Community Transmission (REACT 1) programme have been posted on the pre-print platform medRxiv and will also be submitted peer-review.
+These findings from the REal-time Assessment of Community Transmission (REACT 1) programme are available in a pre-print report and will also be submitted peer-review.

 The REACT programme, the biggest of its kind, is a series of studies that are monitoring how the virus is spreading across the country.
 Commissioned by the Department of Health and Social Care, it is being carried out in partnership with Imperial College Healthcare NHS Trust and Ipsos MORI.